SweetheartSquad/S-Tengine2/README.md

 ## Icons ##
-Icons made by Amit Jakhu, Elegant Themes, Freepik, Icomoon from [www.flaticon.com](http://www.flaticon.com) is licensed by [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/).
+Icons used in the modelling software made by Amit Jakhu, Elegant Themes, Freepik, Icomoon from [www.flaticon.com](http://www.flaticon.com) is licensed by [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/).

 ## Useful Links